 Routine Vet Care for Senior Dogs

-• Start with what is noticed at home—slower rising, nighttime restlessness, thirst changes—then document timing and triggers for the veterinarian.
+• Start with what you see at home: slower rising, nighttime restlessness, thirst changes — note timing and triggers.

-• Many older dogs with “normal” behavior still have clinically relevant findings on screening, so baselines and trends matter.
+• "Looks fine" isn't a diagnosis: many older dogs with normal behavior still have findings on screening, so baselines and trends matter.

-• Pair clinic data with owner tracking: weight, water intake, mobility transitions, sleep quality, and resting breathing.
+• Pair clinic data with home tracking: weight, water intake, mobility transitions, sleep, and resting breathing rate.

 When “Slowing down” Is the First Symptom to Take Seriously